YottaDB/YDBDoc/MessageRecovery/errors.rst

 TLSRENEGOTIATE
 ---------------------

-TLSRENEGOTIATE, Failed to renegotiate TLS/SSL connection
+TLSRENEGOTIATE, Failed to XXXX TLS/SSL connection

-Run Time/MUPIP Error: This indicates that an attempt to renegotiate the SSL/TLS connection failed.
+Run Time/MUPIP Error: The XXXX indicates that an attempt to renegotiate or update the keys for the SSL/TLS connection failed.

 Action: Review the following TEXT message from the plug-in for additional diagnostic information, and adjust the environment accordingly.